JalmarazMartn/VsCodeStepScripts/README.md

 - openDocument.
 It will display a file dialog, and writes selected path in argument value.

 - openExternal.
 Same above but with a folder.

+- executeCommandShell.
+There is no any help for this exec type.

 ## Features